AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 example-myapp   www.myapp.com   10.0.2.15   80      3m31s
 ```

-Our ingress route should now be working and routing traffic for the `www.myapp.com` host from the exposed minikube IP to our Service and on to our Pods running nginx... we can test this using curl:
+Our ingress route should now be working and routing traffic for the `www.myapp.com` host from the exposed Minikube IP to our Service and on to our Pods running nginx... we can test this using curl:

 ```
 curl -k -H 'Host: www.myapp.com' http://$(minikube ip)/
 ```

-The `minikube ip` command will return the IP address of the minikube virtual machine, which is the ingress point.
+The `minikube ip` command will return the IP address of the Minikube virtual machine, which is the ingress point.
 We add a `Host: www.myapp.com` header to the request so that our request is correctly routed.

-which should show the "Thank you for using nginx" message!
+Which should show the "Thank you for using nginx" message!

 ```
 <!DOCTYPE html>